Water seeps into house, DPW short on workers

 Knowing all the water flowing behind her property has to go somewhere, she says it should be going anywhere but inside her house.

 Friday, Bell filed a claim with her insurance and she's hoping a crew addresses her drainage concerns soon.

 The City-Parish was busy taking care of storm-related activity Friday but did confirm there is and has been a DPW crew shortage.
-It says there are about 200 vacancies across all the Department of Public Works or about 20 percent of vacancies that are in the allocated funded positions.
+It says there are about 200 vacancies across all the Department of Public Works or about 20-percent of vacancies that are in the allocated funded positions.